Skip to main content

 using EPiServer.Core; using EPiServer.DataAnnotations; using System.ComponentModel.DataAnnotations; [ContentType( DisplayName = "External Article Page", GUID = "A2FF8C8B-1E5A-4B6A-B6A0-142B28B3EF4A", Description = "Represents an article fetched from an external source.", AvailableInEditMode = false )] public class ExternalArticlePage : PageData { [CultureSpecific] public virtual string ExternalTitle { get; set; } [CultureSpecific] public virtual XhtmlString ExternalBody { get; set; } public virtual string ExternalId { get; set; } public virtual Url ExternalUrl { get; set; } }

-Primitive fields such as strings, numbers, and booleans can be mapped directly.
+Primitive fields such as strings, numbers, and booleans can be mapped directly from the external data record to the corresponding content type property.

 External HTML content should be converted to XhtmlString to integrate correctly with Optimizely rendering pipelines.